grega/meet-greet/README.md

 python robot-wave.py
 ```
 2. In a Google Meet call, open the "People" (or "Participants") panel
-3. Run the `browser-console.js` script (switching out `http://localhost` for the address of the Raspberry Pi) in the DevTools console and enjoy the robot hand wave whenever someone joins
+3. Run the `browser-console.js` script (switching out `http://localhost` for the address of the Raspberry Pi / ngrok tunnel, as above) in the DevTools console and enjoy the robot hand wave whenever someone joins

 ## Notes